rahulshc/wTools/doc/version.eng/tutorial/ErrorHandling.md

 This example throws error at line `throw _.err( 'odd!' )`.
 Line `throw _.err( err, '\nFailed to decrement' )` rethrow the error.
 Information about that is added to error by routine `_.err`.
 Same thing happen at line `throw _.err( err, '\nFailed to divide' )`.

 ```
+= Message of error#1
+   negative!
+   Failed to decrement
+   Failed to divide

+= Beautified calls stack
+   at decrement (ThrowsStack.js:6:13)
+   at divide (ThrowsStack.js:21:12)
+   at Object.<anonymous> (ThrowsStack.js:29:1)
+   at Module._compile (internal/modules/cjs/loader.js:777:30)
+   at Object.Module._extensions..js (internal/modules/cjs/loader.js:788:10)
+   at Module.load (internal/modules/cjs/loader.js:643:32)
+   at Function.Module._load (internal/modules/cjs/loader.js:556:12)
+   at Function.Module.runMain (internal/modules/cjs/loader.js:840:10)
+   at internal/main/run_main_module.js:17:11

 = Throws stack
-   caught at decrement @ /CatchStack.js:6
+   thrown at decrement @ ThrowsStack.js:6
-   caught at decrement @ /CatchStack.js:11
+   thrown at decrement @ ThrowsStack.js:11
-   caught at divide @ /CatchStack.js:25
+   thrown at divide @ ThrowsStack.js:25
+   thrown at attend @ abase\l0\l9\Setup.s:94
+   thrown at errLog @ abase\l0\l9\Setup.s:57
+   thrown at errLog @ abase\l0\l9\Setup.s:59
 ```

 Above, you may see throws stack of the sample.

 Our implementation collects throws into a stack.
+In current implementation throws stacks has its own section.
+But in smarter implementation throws stack could be integrated in calls stack.
+It's possible to decrease length of error report merging information of two stack into one section.

 ### Message